baskerville/baskerville.github.com/site/about.md

 ![avatar]({{ home }}/img/avatar.png)

-Baskerville is a human being living on planet earth.
+Baskerville is a human being living on planet Earth.

 He enjoys learning and creating.